Sitetheory/Sitetheory-Docs/Tutorials/How-To-Add-Menus-To-Templates.rst

 **HTML Output** - All the menu types share the same HTML except Dropdown uses Angular dropdown md-menu and md-link tags.
 Below is the recommended structure of the menus (which is already styled in the common.css).

+NOTE: The menuHelper->getMenuLinksNested() function we use, actually gets the FULL menu (4 levels deep) and stores that in a cache.
+Then each menu that is requested, is parsed from that.
+This is necessary so that we can find the right "section" of a page that might be nested.
+Even though we only want to show one or two levels publicly, we still need to get the full menu so we can find that info.

 .. code-block:: html+twig